5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ## Issues

-- When trying to boot Windows 10 via OpenCore I get a Kernel Panic.
-Further Investigation required
+- ~~When trying to boot Windows 10 via OpenCore I get a Kernel Panic.
+Further Investigation required~~ &rarr; Switched to OC No ACPI Mod.

 ## BIOS Settings